asszem/AndrasCommander/README.md

  - [ ] VIM like: jump to line with #linenumber"g"
  - [ ] File thumbnails

-### Version 1.02 - Improved search
+### Version 1.02 - Improved search types
-- [ ] Implement different search modes (starts with, contains, equals, wildcards, search by Date, size, etc)
+- [ ] Implement different search types  (starts with, contains, equals, wildcards, search by Date, size, etc)
-- [ ] Display search mode in FilePanel
+- [ ] Display search type in FilePanel
-- [ ] Toggle search mode with Ctrl-S while in Search mode
+- [ ] Toggle search type with Ctrl-S while in Search mode
-- [ ] Trigger serach mode with a VIM like binding (/ or ?)
+- [ ] Trigger search mode in s specific search type with a VIM like binding (/ or ?)

 ### Version 1.1 - Improved display - Basic Multiple Panes
 - [ ] Get default panel position, width and height from config file